 In keeping with this forward-looking vision, the Festival site had been designed in the International Modernist style by architect Hugh Casson and complemented with specially commissioned contemporary sculpture.
 For those visitors leaving the exhibition via the Waterloo Station Gate, it would be one of these sculptures that gave a last taste of the festivities, a semicolon between the Festival and the future; The Sunbathers, by Peter Laszlo Peri.

-Born in Budapest at the turn of the century, Laszlo Peri spent the formative years of his career in Germany, before emigrating to Britain in 1933, becoming a British citizen six years later.
-A trained architect, Laszlo Peri pioneered the use of concrete as a material for sculpture, initially through building reliefs, including a series of commissions for Lambeth County Council in the late 1940s.
+Born in Budapest at the turn of the century, Laszlo Peri spent the formative years of his career in Germany, making his name as a leading constructivist artist, creating angular lino cuts and ‘space constructions’.
+It was during this time that he pioneered the use of concrete as a material for sculpture.
+In 1933 he emigrated to England, becoming a British citizen six years later.
+A trained architect, Peri continued working with concrete, initially through building reliefs, including a series of commissions for Lambeth County Council in the late 1940s.

-The Sunbathers was Laszlo Peri’s first sculptural commission, for which he chose to use his own adapted form of concrete, a colourised version which he’d dubbed Peri-crete.
-Depicting relaxed male and female characters, the sculpture’s prominent position ensured it made a lasting impression on visitors, including the poet Dylan Thomas, who referenced the sculpture in his essay on the Festival.
+The sculpture’s prominent position ensured it made a lasting impression on visitors, including the poet Dylan Thomas, who referenced the sculpture in his essay on the Festival.

 But the Festival had only ever been conceived as a temporary exhibition, and after 21 memorable weeks the last of its visitors exited by Laszlo Peri's sculpture.
 Within a year the site would be empty again, its buildings demolished, save for the Royal Festival Hall, and its exhibitions dismantled.
 Gone too would be the site’s many sculptures, including The Sunbathers, presumed lost for good.